Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Introduction

 \section{Introduction}

-In recent years the task of controlling a large, potentially infinite, number of states, or systems at once using a single open-loop input function or single feedback controller comprised an emerging field in mathematical systems and control theory.
-The term {\it ensemble control} is commonly used to refer to this problem area, cf. \cite[Section~2.4]{brockett2012notes}.
-We note that the term {\it blending problem} was also used in \cite{Tannenbaum1981invariance}.
-For instance, a typical situation is that the states or the observation of a system are not known exactly but only in terms of a probability distribution defined on the state space or in terms of snapshots of the outputs.
-In this case the ensemble control problem is to morph a given initial probability density function of the states into a desired one by transporting it along a linear system.
-This yields controllability problems for the Liouville equation and the Fokker-Plank equation.
-We refer to \cite{brockett2012notes,chen2017optimal,fleig2016estimates} for recent works on this topic.
-Similarly, the ensemble observation problem is to reconstruct the initial probability density function from output snapshots, cf. \cite{shen2017discrete,zeng2016ensemble}.
+In recent years the task of controlling a large, potentially infinite, number of states or systems at once using only a single open-loop input or a single feedback controller has posed a challenge in mathematical systems and control theory.
+Nowadays the term {\it ensemble control} has been established to refer to this {area of research, cf.~\cite[Section~2.4]{brockett2012notes}, but {\it simultaneous control} or {\it control of families of systems} are also common, see \cite{buscain_2012,ghosh2000sufficient,hautussontag1986,loheac:hal-01164525,sontagwang1990}.
+Closely related topics are robust control \cite{amato2006} and the blending problem as considered in \cite{Tannenbaum1981invariance}.}

-In this paper we examine the ensemble control problem for systems that are subject to uncertainties, i.e. the systems depend on parameters and the goal is to achieve a control task by using a single open-loop input function which is {\it independent} from the parameter.
-More precisely, we consider families of parameter-dependent linear control systems